Choose a lifeguarded beach

 Think about weather conditions and gear

 The Welsh coastline always looks ready for an adventure no matter what the weather, but even if the sun is shining, the sea around the Welsh coast is always much colder than it looks.
 If you’re planning on enjoying the water, check the sea and weather conditions – including water temperature – before heading out.
 Wear a wetsuit of appropriate thickness for the temperature and type of activity you’re doing.
 Wear a lifejacket or buoyancy aid (for kayaking, boating etc.) and don’t forget to carry the appropriate means of calling for help.
+You can find lots of useful advice on what gear you need on the Adventure Smart website.

 Respect the water: If you fall unexpectedly into cold water, fight your instinct to thrash around or swim hard.
 It’s best to relax and float on your back to catch your breath.
 Once the cold water shock has passed, call for help, find something buoyant to hold on to, or swim for safety if you’re able to.
 Visit the RNLI respect the water website to find out more.